fethica/FRadioPlayer/README.md

 - `isPlaying: Bool` Read only property to check if the player is playing.

-- `state: FRadioPlayerState` Player current state of type `FRadioPlayerState`.
+- `state: SwiftRadioPlayerState` Player current state of type `SwiftRadioPlayerState`.

 - `playbackState: FRadioPlaybackState` Playing state of type `FRadioPlaybackState`.